diallogass/Cyclistic-bike-share-analysis-case-study/README.md

 We examined how annual members and casual riders use Cyclistic bikes differently in order to identify opportunities to convert casual riders into long-term members.
 After cleaning and preparing the dataset in Google Sheets, key metrics such as ride length, ride frequency, and day-of-week usage were analyzed using pivot tables and visualizations.

 ## Objective
-The primary objective of this analysis is to understand how **annual members** and **casual riders** use Cyclistic bikes differently, and to use these insights to recommend marketing strategies that encourage membership growth.
+To understand how **annual members** and **casual riders** use Cyclistic bikes differently, and to use these insights to recommend marketing strategies that encourage membership growth.

 ## Dataset Used
 - <a href="https://github.com/diallogass/Cyclistic-bike-share-analysis-case-study/blob/main/Cyclist%20Data%2C%20Marketing%20Analysis.xlsx">Project_Dataset<a/>